-Preface: For various reasons, the images in this post (which are ’embeds’ from Google’s Ngram Viewer) are not going to look quite right — there will be spillover across the right boundary and spacing will be quirky.
+Preface: For various reasons, the images in this post (which are ’embeds’ from Google’s Ngram Viewer) might not going to look quite right — there will be spillover across the right boundary and spacing will be quirky.
 To see higher quality versions of the charts, click on the chart and it will appear all by itself.
-If I could figure out how to download the results of an Ngram search, the charts and spacing would be less unruly, but I only see links about downloading Ngram data sets.

-Close readers of my last post might have noticed the use of both catsup and ketchup in official and commercial contexts: for example, a key federal regulation is called “catsup”, and early Heinz labels used both ketchup and catsup.
+Close readers of my last post on the word “tomato” on ketchup bottles might have noticed the use of both catsup and ketchup in official and commercial contexts: for example, a key federal regulation is called “catsup”, and early Heinz labels used both ketchup and catsup.
 Perhaps someday I’ll look for linguistic studies that explain the evolution and prominence of the two spellings, but for now I thought it would be fun to run the terms through the Ngram Viewer tool at Google Books to see how the frequency of occurrence in books has changed over time.

 Ngram Viewer shows the frequency of use for one or more words or phrases in the Google Books collection.
 Various filters are available, including limits on what is searched (e.g., look only at books published in the U.S., or only at books published in Great Britain), and various operations are available for the search results (e.g., subtracting one from another).